 8. Deliver a seamless production

-All the production facilities associated with a control desk at the back of a room, like in the ‘old’ world, can be recreated for the virtual environment, intro music and video stings, mixing between speakers, slide progression, video cueing, moving to break out rooms, cutting to interactive elements, playing in remote contributors.
+All the production facilities associated with a back of room control desk can be recreated in the virtual environment; intro music and videos, mixing between speakers, slide progression, video cueing, moving to break out rooms, cutting to interactive elements, playing in remote contributors.

 9. Generate genuine action post-event